No Dusty Bibles

 Additional Details

 Until next time, stay in the Word and trust in His promises.
-We’ll be back tomorrow as Heather walks us through a recap of all that we’ve read this week and we consider when God says ‘no’.
+We’ll be back tomorrow as Heather recaps all that we’ve read this week in 2 Kings 1–10 and we consider God’s justice and mercy in restoration.
 See you soon!

 Stay Connected